materialsproject/pymatgen/docs/index.rst

 The API docs are generated using Sphinx auto-doc and outlines the purpose of all modules and classes, and the expected argument and returned objects for most methods.
-They are available at this link below
+They are available at the link below.

-:doc:`pymatgen API docs </modules>`.
+:doc:`pymatgen API docs </modules>`

 How to cite pymatgen
 ====================